bcgov/NotifyBC/docs/docs/config/notification.md

 }
 ```

 Consult jmespath.js source code on the [functionTable syntax](https://github.com/f-w/jmespath.js/blob/master/jmespath.js#L1127) and [type constants](https://github.com/f-w/jmespath.js/blob/master/jmespath.js#L132) used by above code.
-Note the function can use any NodeJS modules (_[lodash](https://lodash.com/)_ in this case).
+Note the function can use any Node.js modules (_[lodash](https://lodash.com/)_ in this case).

-::: tip ProTips™ install additional NodeJS modules
+::: tip install additional Node.js modules
-The recommended way to install additional NodeJS modules is by running command <i><a href="https://docs.npmjs.com/cli/install">npm install &lt;your_module&gt;</a></i> from the directory one level above <i>NotifyBC</i> root.
+The recommended way to install additional Node.js modules is by running command <i><a href="https://docs.npmjs.com/cli/install">npm install &lt;your_module&gt;</a></i> from the directory one level above <i>NotifyBC</i> root.
 For example, if
 <i>NotifyBC</i> is installed on <i>/data/notifyBC</i>, then run the command from directory <i>/data</i>.
 The command will then install the module to <i>/data/node_modules/&lt;your_module&gt;</i>.

 :::